 low levels of potassium.

-What causes overactive adrenal glands in children?
+What causes overactive adrenal glands in a child?

 Overactive adrenal glands are caused by diseases that affect the adrenal glands.
 The